kritajs/krita.js/tools/bindgen/README.md

 bindgen is a Python tool for generating:

 - Custom headers for `libkis` to allow krita.js to call `libkis` from C++.
+These headers do a few things:
-These headers allow us to purposely ignore any third-party dependencies and problematic includes (such as `KoColorSpaceMaths.h`).
+  - Allow us to purposely ignore any third-party dependencies and problematic includes such as `KoColorSpaceMaths.h` and CMake's auto-generated `kritalibkis_export.h`.
 See [this PR](https://github.com/tommyquant/krita.js/pull/4) for more info.
+  - Simplify which headers we actually need to include.
+Some classes can be forward declared which means we don't need to include them.
 - `libkis` to JavaScript bindings
 - `libkis` TypeScript types